| Home | About Us | F-22 Specifications | Latest News | Online Shop | Contact

-The F-22 was initially available in plan form for those who wish to build their own, but kit and production boats will be available soon, so plans have been withdrawn from sale in order to concentrate on the production version.
+The F-22 was initially available in plan form for those who wish to build their own, but the production version will be readily available soon, so plans have been withdrawn from sale in order to concentrate on rammping up production.
 Full backup will continue for all original plan buyers, and all the required parts will remain available, but it is no longer be possible for anyone to build their own hulls.
 Any unused plan sets can also be traded in on a kit or production boat.

 Peter Hoejland's plan built F-22 in Denmark